-We are available to assist you in developing a faculty-led study abroad program.
+Illinois Abroad and Global Exchange (IAGE) and the college study abroad offces are available to assist faculty and staff in developing a faculty-led education abroad program.

 Initial Considerations for Program Leaders